 The Energy Industry: The Transition Towards Cleaner Energy and Its Impact on Investors

 The energy industry and some of the trends we are seeing in sustainable or renewable energy sources has been a topic of conversation with clients for a while, but the frequency of those discussions has definitely picked up over the last year or so.
 Oil trading at negative prices during the early part of the shutdown and some of the election debate around energy policy were probably a big reason for that.
-More recently, though, we also saw the complete breakdown of the electricity grid in Texas, which again spurred discussions and ultimately this conversation with Brad Swinsburg, Chief Investment Officer at Smith & Howard Wealth Management.
+More recently, though, we also saw the complete breakdown of the electricity grid in Texas, which again spurred discussions and ultimately this conversation with Brad Swinsburg, Chief Investment Officer at Smith and Howard Wealth Management.

 Q: What do we know about what happened in Texas?